redhat-developer/vscode-java/README.md

 - `Java:Clean the Java language server workspace`: Clean the Java language server workspace.
 - `Java:Attach Source`: Attach a jar/zip source to the currently opened binary class file.
 This command is only available in the editor context menu.

-*Changes in 0.35.0:*
-- `Java:Organize imports` command has been removed from the editor context menu.
-It is now a code action item of the standard context menu `Source Action...`.
-Its default shortcut (`Shift+Alt+O`) is unchanged.
-See this [link](https://code.visualstudio.com/docs/editor/refactoring#_keybindings-for-code-actions) about how to customize keybindings for code actions.

 Supported VS Code settings
 ==========================
 The following settings are supported: